Trauma Therapy in Portland

 What's more, many people who've been repeatedly hurt in abusive relationships have been "gaslit" and lied to so much that they come to believe they're the perpetrator, not the victim.
 They're often told that they're "overreacting," being "too sensitive," and at fault for the abuser's behavior.

-Over time, their self-confidence is impaired and diminished and they may even doubt their own sense of reality.
+Even in Portland's most affluent neighborhoods like the West Hills, Laurelhurst, and Eastmoreland where life can seem perfect from the outside, many people are waging unseen battles with trauma.
+Without proper validation and support, trauma survivors often begin to blame themselves for their experiences.
+Their self-confidence becomes eroded and they may even doubt their own sense of reality.
 This can happen if someone has a narcissistic parent, partner, or boss, but it can also happen in relationships with people who abuse substances or are severely mentally ill.
+This is particularly relevant in Portland, where substance use disorders affect 21.9% of Oregonians—significantly higher than the national average of 17%.

 Without Professional Support, Most People Fall Back Into Unhealthy Trauma Patterns